 This System Programming procedure lets you assign extensions to a Pickup Group.
-When a call rings at an extension in a Pickup Group, a user at any other extension in the system can answer the ringing line by dialing the Pickup Group code.
-The Pickup Group feature is useful when a user needs to answer calls on lines not assigned to his or her phone.
+When an outside call (not an intercom or transferred call) rings at an extension in a Pickup Group, a user at any other extension in the system can answer it by dialing the Pickup Group code.
+The Pickup Group feature is useful when a user needs to answer outside calls on lines not assigned to his or her phone.
 The system supports up to four Pickup Groups.